Question: I'm trying to create a PCB using AutoDesk Eagle but I am new to PCB designing. Is there any free guide to help?

 The control panel remains the most important aspect of Eagle's UI and it is the main window in the software.
 Once closed, all related windows that it opened within will close as well.
 The control panel contains various categories:

-Libraries (.lbr)are used for the software to store individual parts that you insert in your project.
+Libraries (.lbr) are used for the software to store individual parts that you insert into your project.

-Projects - (.pcb, .sch and etc)is where your printed circuit board schematics or whatever you are doing is stored.
+Projects - (.pcb, .sch, etc) is where your printed circuit board schematics or whatever you are doing is stored.

 Once ready select your .pcb schematic and double-click it to load it into the software memory.